Outtakes/Updates

 I did fall into conversation with a convivial commercial radio journalist from Belfast.
 A few drinks in, he suddenly pointed and said; `Let`s go and meet the Queen!`.
 Her Majesty was making slow regal progress down the middle of the Great Hall, asking everyone who they wrote for and how far they had come in their careers.
 My new friend found a gap and lurched forward, bowed deeply, thrust out a hand and exclaimed; `Your Majesty!`.
 This surely was outside Royal protocol.
 Over the bowed figure, the Queen looked at me hanging back with an expression that sighed: `Is he with you?`.
 I smiled wanly and bowed slightly.

-(from my book Asian Auntie Ji – Life with the BBC Asian Network)
+(from my book Asian Auntie Ji – Life with the BBC Asian Network.
+Queen Elizabeth II died 8th September 2022))

 Michael Chapman RIP